physinet/pg-flask/README.md

 #### `commands.py`
 Since our application combines multiple services, a web server and an external database, setting everything up gets a little more complicated.
 In this script, we define some Flask CLI commands for dealing with our database.

-Notably, we can use the command `flask db_create_all` to create all the tables currently described in our SQLAlchemy data model.
+Notably, we can use the command `flask db-create-all` to create all the tables currently described in our SQLAlchemy data model.
 Since `commands.py` imports from `model.py`, it has registered all data tables and the relationships between them.
 Similarly, since it imports `db` from database, it knows which PostgreSQL database it's working with.

 If we didn't have this command, we would have to do one of the following things:
 1. Create the tables manually.
 This might mean opening an interactive Postgres shell with  `psql` (locally) or `heroku pg:psql` for our production app.